bryanrscott/SB-Sample/training/session3/README.md

 In your directory, create a folder called website1.
 We are going to follow the ["Quick Start"](https://getbootstrap.com/docs/5.2/getting-started/introduction/#quick-start) in bootstrap documentation to create an index.html file.
 Follow the three steps.
 Just cut and paste into notepad and save the file.
 Open in a browser, still farly plain that is ok.

 Commit your code.
-Checkout someone elses, review what is happening in the repo.....
+Checkout someone else's, review what is happening in the repo.....

-OK lets make it interesting.
+OK let's make it interesting.
 An easy way is to borrow from the docs and examples.
-Lets go to the [heroes](https://getbootstrap.com/docs/5.2/examples/heroes/) example and pick one of the six hero types.
-Use it to update your index.html.
-Customise your hero text for SOLLIC.
+Let's go to the [heroes](https://getbootstrap.com/docs/5.2/examples/heroes/) example and pick one of the six hero types.
+Use it to update your <strong><em>index.html</em></strong> file.
+Customise your hero text for "SOLIC Anywhere".
 Demo correcting URL for images.

-commit your code.  review what is happening in the repository
+Commit your code.
+Review what is happening in the repository.

 Demonstrate browser resizing.
 Demonstrate the inspect option